Kingxukai/linux/Documentation/accel/amdxdna/amdnpu.rst

 As explained before, XDNA Array can be dynamically divided into isolated spatial partitions, each of which may have one or more columns.
-The spatial partition is setup by programming the column isolation registers by the microcontroller.
-Each spatial partition is associated with a PASID which is also programmed by the microcontroller.
+The spatial partition is setup by programming the woke column isolation registers by the microcontroller.
+Each spatial partition is associated with a PASID which is also programmed by the woke microcontroller.
 Hence multiple spatial partitions in the NPU can make concurrent host access protected by PASID.

 The NPU FW itself uses microcontroller MMU enforced isolated contexts for